-Extracts from, The Other Mrs Walker celebrating the real life objects that appear in the book.
+Extracts from The Other Mrs Walker featuring the real-life objects that appear in the book.

 On the mantelpiece there was a stoat, stuffed, with a tiny hole in its skull.
 The stoat regarded Margaret through two black eyes, one winking, the other dull.
 From beneath the lapels of her stolen coat a fox winked back.

 A single teaspoon with a spindle of a handle lay abandoned on one of the kitchen surfaces, stranded in a dried-up puddle of what must have once been tea.
 The spoon was silver, now tarnished, its surface a dark oily blue.
 Margaret rubbed a thumb across the tiny figure soldered to one end.
 St Jude, patron of lost causes.
 Or something like that.
 An apostle spoon, left behind to say its silent prayers for the dead.

 The penny was old-fashioned, smelling of metal and of earth, a dull glint of bronze in the low winter light.
 On one side Britannia wielded her trident.
 On the other a king who should never have been a king gazed out.
 Heads to the north, tails to the south.
 Or somewhere much further than that.
 Margaret spun the coin without considering what might come next.
 Disaster, or the broaching of a new reef.
 Let the king decide.
 So he did.

 Orange (London 1929)

 The little girl ate the whole thing before he could come back down.
 Didn’t wait for it to be peeled or segmented.
 Or to sit at a table.
 Instead she tore through the orange flesh with her sharp little teeth, squatting on the bare floorboards of the hall, biting and gnawing and sucking until there was sticky juice running all down her chin.
 Clementine.
 That was what they called her.